Tennessee DUI Lawyer

 In addition to the criminal proceedings, you can be subject to administrative proceedings from the Department of Motor Vehicles (DMV).
 You can lose your license automatically if you break Tennessee DUI law, unless you object and argue against license suspension in a timely manner.

-With your driver's license, your money and your freedom at stake, it is important to contact a Nashville DUI lawyer as soon as possible after you have been arrested for driving while intoxicated.
+With your driver's license, your money and your freedom at stake, it is important to contact a Tennessee DUI lawyer as soon as possible after you have been arrested for driving while intoxicated.

 When Are You in Violation of TN DUI Law?